Cube Solver Help

 Each solver process searches for a solution starting with one or more of the 18 possible moves (R, R2, R', etc).
 With a conc setting of 2, 3, 6, 9 or 18, the 18 moves can be equally divided among the processes (to see the move assignments for all settings see function init_conc in solve.html).
 The number of processes does not have to match the number of processors, the operating system will balance the load if needed.
 While the conc parameter is available for experimenting, the default setting is likely fine for most cases.

-The log normally shows search results for each concurrent process but some workers may not have found a solution before the search ends so to suppress display of those workers add param log_brief=1 to the solver URL (which is now the default).
+The log normally shows search results for each concurrent process but some workers may not have found a solution before the search ends so to suppress display of those workers add param log_brief=1 to the solver URL.

 Node Counts